Ronhill's Trail Split Cap

 The highlight is that its peak is split down the middle so the cap can be folded up and takes up very little room in a belt bag or pocket.

 None.
 I've had mine for around four years and nothing about it has raised my ire.
 The only negative I can come up with is that it doesn't work so well in wet European winters.
-But that's true of all such caps and it's why they invented waterproof ones.
+But that's true of all lightweight running caps and it's why water-resistant softshell and waterproof caps were invented.

 Conclusion & Rating